Main Walk: 18 km (11.2 miles). Four hours 45 minutes walking time. For the whole excursion including trains, sights and

 After lunch you go through the village of Luddesdown (pronounced Ludsdun) which has an equally interesting and quite different parish church, then along an open valley which is part of Luddesdown Organic Farms.
 You climb over a wooded part of the North Downs and make a gradual descent into the village of Halling (pronounced Hauling), with fine views across the Medway Valley.
 The final part of the full walk is a contrasting short loop around Halling Common on the banks of the River Medway.

-Two alternative (and more direct) routes between Luddesdown and Halling were researched in order to reduce this walk's overlaps with Extra Walk 35 (Cuxton to Sole Street) and Book 2 Walk 17a (Sole Street Circular), but both proved unsuitable.
+Two alternative (and more direct) routes between Luddesdown and Halling were researched in order to reduce this walk's overlaps with the Cuxton to Sole Street walk (#35) and the Sole Street Circular walk (2–17a), but both proved unsuitable.
 Intentionally or not, the public footpaths were well-concealed at the start and the routes themselves – through private woodland littered with “Keep Out” signs – were neither particularly appealing nor easy to follow.

 In 2013 a right of way was reinstated around Halling Salt Marsh, allowing you to extend the final loop alongside the Medway by a further 1 km.
 Conversely, you could cut out the river loop altogether and head directly for Halling station, saving about 1½ km.

-For convenience, directions are also given for a Circular Walk back to Cuxton station; this is simply the reverse of the shorter start to Extra Walk 35.
+For convenience, directions are also given for a Circular Walk back to Cuxton station; this is simply the reverse of the shorter start to Walk #35.
 There is no riverside route from Halling to Cuxton, so you have to switch to this option earlier in the afternoon section.

-If you want to abandon the walk after lunch you could head for Sole Street station, 2 km from Cobham (see Extra Walk 35) or 1 km from Henley Street (see Book 2 Walk 17).
-There are also occasional buses from Cobham to this station.
+If you want to abandon the walk after lunch you could head for Sole Street station, 2 km from Cobham (see #35) or 1 km from Henley Street (see 2–17).
+There is also an infrequent bus service from Cobham to this station, Redroute 416 (Mon–Sat).